 Calculate changes

 For each changed value it needs to determine the original value of the input file, and the new input and calculate a percent change.
 This percent change will determine the impacts to the schedule and cost data.
 These impacts are shown below and need to be made for each line of data in the modified dataset.
+Instead of demand quantities a field is being added and the ability to impact labor and material costs separately.